The Number One Reason People Give Up On Their Dreams Boil Down To This

 Why Deadlines Once Mattered

-Unfortunately, illusions take significantly longer than expected to die out despite the changes.
-These illusions live beyond their years as we continue to cling to familiarity and perpetuate their existence.
-The old saying goes: Most people fear change, even if it's for the better.
+Unfortunately, despite the changes, the illusions linger far longer than expected.
+These illusions live beyond their years as we cling to familiarity, perpetuating their existence.
+The old saying goes:

 Acknowledging that reality has changed is the first step to overcoming these illusions.
 Before we discuss further steps, here are the major factors that influenced the prominence of these illusions: